 This guy is handsome.

 It is slang for women.
-You can add the French slang “zouz”, it is an Algerian slang or “meuf”, the verlan version of femme.
+You can add the French slang “zouz”, which is Algerian slang, or “meuf”, the verlan version of femme.

 C’est qui cette meuf ?